stcolema/blogdown_github_pages/content/about.md

 spatial proetomics.
 This is available online in [`tagm-mdi`](https://github.com/stcolema/tagmmdi).
-Currently I am working  with [**Chris Wallace**](http://chr1swallace.github.io), to apply MDI to gene expression data across multiple tissue types.
+Currently I am working  with [**Chris Wallace**](http://chr1swallace.github.io), to apply MDI to gene expression data across multiple tissue types with the aim of defining tissue specific gene sets.